 Here are a few settings you can enable to improve site speed:

-- Next, navigate to the Experiments tab
+5. Next, navigate to the Experiments tab.

-There are a number of new features coming to Elementor which will further improve performance and load speeds.
+There are a number of new features coming to Elementor that will further improve performance and load speeds.
 These include using flexbox CSS containers for Elementor sections which will enable pages to load quickly and efficiently and decrease the DOM size.

 The new Elementor Loops option will also be rolled out to help developers avoid using additional plugins for this functionality.